grover/homebridge-flower-sensor/README.md

 * Identifying the sensor flashes the built-in LED
 * Monitor the battery status of the Flower Power sensor

+As of Version 0.2.0:

+* Added status service, providing time/date the sensor was last queried and the batteries were changed
+* Added recommendation service, continuously monitoring the sensor values and alerting you to your plants needs

 There're more capabilities planned for the future.

 ## Using this plugin